z404/AugmentrAI-Task/README.md

 ## Capabilities of the bot

 The bot can greet a user, and ask how they are doing.
 The bot has relevant stories to handle sad and happy outcomes.
 The bot asks if the user needs any help, and if the used affirms without providing any information, it will ask for topics on which the bot can recommend relevant professors.

 The bot then recommends relevant professors based on the topics and on thier areas of expertise.
 If the user is unhappy with the recommendations, the bot recommends other relevant professors that are based on thier "about" section.
 The stories restart after each interaction.

+The bot also has the extra capability of searching for professors by name.
+Given a professor's name, it can search for the professor and display thier details, their contact details, and their website.